News

 Pulse Wave Velocity Formula

-Pulse wave velocity (PWV), recognized as the primary parameter for assessing arterial stiffness, serves as a potential indicator for early detection of atherosclerosis.
-What is pulse wave velocity?
+This parameter recognized as the primary factor for assessing arterial stiffness, serves as a potential indicator for early detection of atherosclerosis.
+Therefore, What is pulse wave velocity?
 It’s the speed at which the pressure wave, initiated by ventricular contraction, travels through the arteries.

 Pulse Wave Velocity Normal Range

-As previously described, pulse wave velocity (PWV) serves as the premier method for quantifying arterial stiffness.
+As previously described, PWV serves as the premier method for quantifying arterial stiffness.
 Consequently, awareness of the normal range for PWV could assist physicians in initiating early interventions for lowering levels of arterial stiffness.
 PWV values depend on both the method used and the device.

 Pulse Wave Velocity By Age

+Just like how your skin gets a little wrinkled as you get older, your arteries can become less flexible too.
 Based on the 2009 study by Benczúr et al, which included over 17,000 subjects, arterial stiffness measurements were performed using the Arteriograph, recognized as a gold standard device.
-The table below illustrates the normal range for pulse wave velocity by age.
+The table below illustrates the normal range for PWV in different age groups:.

 Age category (years) Median aoPWV (m/s)